dmaillard/David-Maillard/services/seo-online-marketing.md

-## DIGITAL MARKETING FOR REAL WORLD BUSINESS RESULTS
+## Digital Marketing for Real World Business Results

 What would it mean for your business if, instead of getting 2 leads a day, you got 5?

-***

-## You don’t want to be an expert — you just want results!
+### You don’t want to be an expert — you just want results!

 But with so much confusion online, rapid-fire changes in the industry, so many channels to choose from, and so many digital marketing ‘experts’ dishing advice for your website and more, it’s hard to know what direction to take.

 ***

-## Small business owners are frustrated by the exact same marketing problems today:
+Small business owners are frustrated by the exact same marketing problems today:

-We really need more sales… BUT
+## We really need more sales… BUT

-Your traditional methods of advertising just aren’t working like they used to You tried Adwords before and the clicks were too expensive With all the Google updates, you’re not really sure what to do to rank You’re anxious about how to keep up in such a fast-paced landscape With all the conflicting advice out there — who do you believe?
+*   Your traditional methods of advertising just aren’t working like they used to
+*   You tried Adwords before and the clicks were too expensive
+*   With all the Google updates, you’re not really sure what to do to rank
+*   You’re anxious about how to keep up in such a fast-paced landscape
+*   With all the conflicting advice out there — who do you believe?

 ***